Jay-Karia/wherewasi/README.md

 2. Go to the settings page by clicking on the gear icon.
 3. Enter your Gemini API key in the provided field.

+## Development

+1. Follow the installation steps to clone and build the extension.
+2. Make your code changes in the source files.
+3. Rebuild the extension using the build script.
+4. Reload the extension in `chrome://extensions/` to see your changes.

+### Scripts

+(Styling)

+- `npm run lint` - Lint the codebase using ESLint
+- `npm run format` - Format the codebase using Prettier

+(Worker)

+- `npm run build` - Build the service worker
+- `npm run watch` - Watch the service worker for changes and build automatically

+(Dashboard)

+- `npm run build:dashboard` - Build the dashboard
+- `npm run watch:dashboard` - Watch the dashboard for changes and build automatically

 ## Gallery

 <details>